nathan-contino/pauljwil.github.io/_pages/projects.md

 ### [*Classical Indian Philosophy of Induction: The Nyāya Viewpoint* by Kisor Kumar Chakrabarti](/assets/pdfs/paul-williams-writing-sample-book-review.pdf)

 This is an example of the writing I did while I was a graduate student in philosophy.
 It's a book review.
-Finally, this is an example of my writing intended for an academic audience.
+This is an example of my writing intended for an academic audience.